Amsterdam

 Note: The crowd can be quite young, and these days popular with Booking.com employees after work (the new office is just across the street).

-Looking for more of the best of Amsterdam?
+Looking for more of the best places to eat and drink in Amsterda?

-If you’re also looking for things to do, check out my list on 15 free things to do in Amsterdam or for places to stay, start here.
+If you’re also looking for things to do, check out my list on 15 free things to do in Amsterdam.

 Considering a day trip?
 In April or May, visit Keukenhof, the land of tulips.
 Another time of year?
 Try a bike trip to Naarden